 Chicken Broth vs. Bone Broth vs. Stock: What’s the Difference?Reading Time: 7 minutes

 With all the recent focus on the health benefits of bone broth, you may have ventured to make some at home.
-Many hours later, as those bones were still boiling away on the stove, you might well have been asking yourself, “Can’t I just go out and buy a can of broth or stock at the grocery store?
+Many hours later, as those bones were still boiling away on the stove or in the slow cooker, you might well have been asking yourself, “Can’t I just go out and buy a can of broth or stock at the grocery store?
 Isn’t that the same thing?